rakesh930815/mavenproject/README.md

 # mavenproject
-sample project for to use
+sample project for any one to use